What is eLearning?

 Modern technology has made eLearning better than ever, though we hear several misconceptions about what eLearning is and how it is used.
 Read more to learn the truth about the role of eLearning in modern training programs.

-1.eLearning is not practical because of its expense.
+1. eLearning is not practical because of the cost

 Yes, it takes time, talent, and a budget to create and manage good eLearning content – but compare it to all the training expenses you have without it: travel, venue, lodging, user materials (creating AND printing), instructor costs, and more.
 By incorporating eLearning into your training plan, you can spend more of your training budget on actual training!